deeputech/deeputech.github.io/_posts/2019-07-30-functional-programming-in-java-for-beginners.md

 }
 ```

 The downside of the recursive approach is that it will be slower compared to an iterative approach most of the times(The advantage we are aiming for is code simplicity and readability) and might result in stack overflow errors since every function call needs to be saved as a frame to the stack.
 To avoid this tail recursion is preferred, especially when the recursion is done too many times.
-In tail recursion, the recursive call is the last thing executed by the function and hence the functions stack frame is not saved by the compiler.
+In tail recursion, the recursive call is the last thing executed by the function and hence the functions stack frame need not be saved by the compiler.
 Most compilers can optimize the tail recursion code the same way iterative code is optimized hence avoiding the performance penalty.
 Java compiler, unfortunately, does not do this optimization :(

 Now using tail recursion the same function can be written as below, but Java doesn't optimize this, though there are [workarounds](https://blog.knoldus.com/tail-recursion-in-java-8/), still it performed better in benchmarks.